Tender Mercies: Religion

 Mac's redemption and self-improvement run parallel with his conversion to Christianity.
 Briley argues that "the emphasis on the Christian family is stronger in this script than in any other Foote piece to this point."
-At the urging of Rosa Lee, Mac begins to attend church regularly and is eventually baptized for the first time, along with Sonny.
+At the urging of Rosa Lee, Mac begins to attend church regularly and is eventually baptized, along with Sonny.
 During a church scene, he also sings the hymn "Jesus, Savior, Pilot Me", which serves as a symbol for his new direction in life.
 After they are baptized, Sonny asks Mac whether he feels any different, to which Mac responds, "Not yet."
 According to scholars, this response indicates Mac's belief that his reunion with God will lead to meaningful changes in his life.
 It is after this moment, Briley points out, that Mac is able to forge other relationships, such as those with his young bandmates, and "develop his own potential for success as a man."
 Briley also proposes that Mac's response — "Yes, ma'am, I guess I was" — to a fan who asks if he was really Mac Sledge suggests that he has washed away his old self through baptism.